Lubka Kolessa: Education

 The Kolessa family was a prominent Ukrainian intellectual family living in Lemburg, Austro-Hungarian Empire, which treated music very seriously.
 The family included a number of professional composers and performers.
 Her uncle Filaret Kolessa was a noted ethnomusicologist devoted to the research of Ukrainian folk music.
 Her cousin Mykola Kolessa was a prominent Ukrainian composer and conductor.
 Chrystia Kolessa, Lubka's sister, was an illustrious cellist.

 Her first lessons came from her grandmother, a pianist who had studied with Karol Mikuli, a pupil of Chopin.
-Her father Oleksandr Kolessa (1867–1945) had been elected as a deputy in the Austrian Reichsrat, the parliament of Cisleithania.
+Her father Oleksander Kolessa (1867–1945) had been elected as a deputy in the Austrian Reichsrat, the parliament of Cisleithania.
 In 1904 the family moved to Vienna.

 In Vienna she studied at the Musikakademie Wien with Louis Thern and Emil von Sauer where she obtained her diploma in 1920, aged 16.
-She played as a soloist with the best orchestras and conductors of Europe and soon gained fame as a brilliant pianist.
+She played as a soloist with the orchestras and conductors of Europe and was known as a pianist.